tisztamo/Junior/README.md

 #### Web Interface

-Run the application with `npm start` to start a local server on port 3000, where you can generate a prompt and automatically copy it to paste into ChatGPT.
+Run the application with `npm start` to start a local server, where you can generate a prompt and automatically copy it to paste into ChatGPT.
 The web interface is designed for use with ChatGPT Pro and doesn't require an API key.
+For more information about the web interface, please refer to [doc/web.md](doc/web.md).

 ### The Prompt Descriptor